Sangdol/vimrc/README.md

 Mapping tree
 ---

-This is the structure of normal mode mappings.
-This is used to structurally manage mappings and easily find empty slots for new mappings.
-This is not an exhaustive list.
+The lists below are the structure of normal mode mappings.
+I use them to structurally manage mappings and easily find empty slots for new mappings.
+They are not exhaustive.

-The the [Fzf :Maps command](https://github.com/junegunn/fzf.vim#commands) and the [which-key plugin](https://github.com/folke/which-key.nvim) can be used to search the details of the current mappings.
+[The Fzf :Maps command](https://github.com/junegunn/fzf.vim#commands) and [the which-key plugin](https://github.com/folke/which-key.nvim) can be used to search the details of the current mappings.

 ### Ctrl